 Christmas Shower Curtain for Under $20

-I gathered up a few supplies and got to work turning a plain white shower curtain into a glorious DIY Christmas tree.
+I gathered a few supplies and turned a plain white shower curtain into a glorious DIY Christmas tree.

-I left our tree fairly sparse with ornaments because I thought it would be neat to add some as my daughter grows.
+I left our tree fairly sparse with ornaments because I thought adding some as my daughter grows would be neat.

 The shower curtain is easy to store and can be used year after year.